kliegr/arc/README.md

 # produces 198 rules
 ```

+Additional reduction of the size of the rule set can be achieved by setting `greedy_pruning=TRUE`.

 ### Mine predefined number of rules with apriori
 The arules documentation gives the following example:
 ```R